jwstegemann/fritz2-docs/Project.md

 }
 ```

-We recommend to organize your source code like this
+We recommend organizing your source code like this:

 * \<project-root\>
   * src